Connect with others who understand.

 What Is Targeted Therapy?

-Cancer cells have changes that make them different from the normal cells in your body.
-These changes are usually caused by abnormal genes that control which proteins the cell makes and how the cell functions.
-Cancer cells often have gene changes that allow them to grow out of control.
-Targeted drug therapies are directed at proteins in cancer cells to destroy them or slow their growth.
+Cancer cells have mutations (changes in their DNA), which make them different from the normal cells in your body.
+These differences are usually caused by abnormal genes and other changes that control which proteins the cell makes and how the cell functions.
+These gene changes often allow cancer cells to grow out of control.
+Targeted drug therapies are directed at cancer cells’ proteins to destroy or slow their growth.

-The targeted drugs are directed at proteins that are unique to cancer cells, so these drugs do not affect normal cells the same way as chemotherapy.
-Chemotherapy kills all fast-growing cells, regardless of whether they are normal cells or cancer cells.
+Targeted drugs are directed at proteins unique to cancer cells.
+That means these drugs do not affect normal cells in the same way as chemotherapy, which kills all fast-growing cells, regardless of whether they are normal cells or cancer cells.

-When Is Targeted Therapy Used for Breast Cancer?
+When Is Targeted Therapy Recommended for Breast Cancer?

-Targeted therapy can be used during any step of breast cancer treatment, either before or after surgery.
-In some cases, targeted therapies may be taken as long-term maintenance treatment to prevent relapse, sometimes for years after other breast cancer treatments are complete.
+Targeted therapy can be used at any stage of breast cancer treatment, either before or after surgery.
+In some cases, targeted therapies may be taken for years as a long-term maintenance treatment to prevent the cancer from coming back.
+Some people take targeted therapy for years after other breast cancer treatments are complete.

 Targeted therapy is used to treat several types of breast cancer, including:

-• Hormone receptor-positive breast cancer (positive for estrogen receptors or progesterone receptors — ERs or PRs)
+• Hormone receptor-positive breast cancer — Cancer that tests positive for estrogen receptors (ER) and/or progesterone receptors (PR).

 How Is Targeted Therapy Taken?

 Your treatment plan will depend on the type of cancer you have.
-Talk to your cancer team about what to expect during your treatment.
+Talk to your health care team about what to expect during your treatment.

-Depending on which targeted therapy you take, you may take it every day, once a week, once a month, or sometimes less frequently.
+Depending on which targeted therapy you’re prescribed, you may take it every day, once a week, once a month, or sometimes less frequently.

 Types of Targeted Therapy for Breast Cancer

-Targeted therapy zeroes in on specific processes that are more common in cancer cells than healthy cells.
+Targeted therapy affects specific processes that are more common in cancer cells than in healthy cells.

-Certain targeted therapies will affect processes that keep cancer cells from growing or dividing, or cause cancer cell death.
+Certain targeted therapies will trigger processes to stop cancer cells from growing or dividing.
+Others cause cancer cell death.
 Targeted drugs can also be attached to chemotherapy drugs to bring the chemotherapy directly to where the cancer is.
-If your doctor recommends targeted therapy as part of your treatment plan, it’s because that target has been identified on your breast cancer cells.
+If your doctor recommends targeted therapy, it’s because your care team identified that target on your breast cancer cells.

 Monoclonal Antibodies